How do I know if my child is ready for a sleeping bag?Updated 10 days ago

 At this stage, your baby is ready to move from a swaddle to a sleeping bag.
 Loose blankets are not safe for babies at this age, so a TOG-rated wearable blanket (such as a sleeping bag) is essential for keeping them safe and comfortable while they sleep.

-If your baby is younger or rolling but doesn’t like swaddling, our Cocoon Swaddle Bag is a great option, as it allows for arms-out sleeping with the shoulder poppers open.
+If your baby has started rolling but still fits our Cocoon Swaddle Bag, you can continue using this, as it allows for arms-out sleeping with the shoulder poppers open.

 Once your baby reaches around 2-4 years old, they will typically transition to a regular blanket when moving to a big bed.